-As a result of this, you form a connection and move ahead towards building a relationship.
+As a result, you form a connection and move ahead towards building a relationship.

 The truth is people like working and associating themselves with those who have a life outside of work.
-Hence, your interests should be real, and it should connect to your target audience simultaneously.
+Hence, your interests should be honest, and they should simultaneously connect to your target audience.

 Your interests must be listed professionally.
-So, pay attention to that fine line which divides your professional interests and personal hobbies.
+So, pay attention to that fine line that divides your professional interests and personal hobbies.

-For example, you may love traveling, reading books, listening to music, or horse riding, but when it comes to adding LinkedIn interests, you should choose those appropriate to your job role or education.
+For example, you may love traveling, reading books, listening to music, or horse riding.
+Still, you should choose those appropriate to your job role or education when adding LinkedIn interests.
 They should reflect on how you want to be seen by your target recruiters.

 There is no more significant way to forge rapport when you have shared interests in common.
 Don't lie about your interests, but determine what you have in common with your target audience and then add interests on LinkedIn.